ivmfnal/metacat/docs/ui.rst

     [
         {
+            "namespace":"namespace",    # optional - use -N to specify default
+            "name":"name",              # optional
-            "name":"namespace:name",    # required
+            "auto_name":pattern,        # optional
-            "fid":"...",                # optional - will fail if already exists "metadata": { ... },        # optional
+            "fid":"...",                # optional - new will be generated if missing, will fail if specified and already exists
+            "metadata": { ... },        # optional
             "parents":  [ "fid1", "fid2", ... ]     # optional, must be file ids
+            "size":   1234              # required
         },
         ...
     ]

-Get a sample of the JSON file:
+You can get a sample of the JSON file:

 .. code-block:: shell